SoftwareONE-SAP/centiq-filters/README.md

 }
 ```

+There are also similar `beforeUnset`, `beforeEnable` and `beforeDisable` functions.
+These are not passed any arguments at all.
+You can access `this.name` and `this.filter` from all four functions.

 You can call the `names` function on either the ProductFilter class or an instance of it in order to get a list of names of filters which are available.
 If you passed the Filter spec as an Array, then the values will be returned in the same order.
 For example:

 ```javascript